 Trump Business Deals In Southeast Asia Raise Conflict Of Interest Concerns

-President-elect Trump has promised to step back from his business interests when he take office.
+President-elect Donald Trump has promised to step back from his business interests when he takes office.
 He says he'll let his two adult sons take the helm and that he won't make any new deals while he's president.

 While he's unwinding some of his roughly 500 business deals involving about 20 countries as Inauguration Day approaches, many others are moving forward, causing concern about conflicts of interest.